eudoxia0/eudoxia0.github.io/article/_posts/2023-05-30-language-pragmatics.md

 In Java the problem is compounded by the fact that the simulationist school of OOP endorses the idea that each concept in the domain of discourse object should correspond to a class.
-So while in a Haskell project you may have fiften types to represent a purchase order (representing different stages of validation/enrichment, like the intermediate representations in a compiler), in Java you'd have one omnipresent `Order` class that is tied to every component in
+So while in a Haskell project you may have fifteen types to represent a purchase order (representing different stages of validation/enrichment, like the intermediate representations in a compiler), in Java you'd have one omnipresent `Order` class that is tied to every component in